 - Play as a Amanda as you attempt to decode what happened to your mother and survive a similar encounter to her own.

-- For all major platforms with Windows, Mac, Linux, PlayStation, Switch and Xbox releases.
+- For all major platforms with Windows, Mac, Linux, PlayStation, Switch, Xbox, iOS and Android releases.

 - Buy Alien: Isolation (Humble Store)